William H. Parker (police officer): Police chief

 Although Parker had a low opinion of Hollywood and how it portrayed American law enforcement, he saw it as an effective tool (particularly the new medium of television) to promote his view of law enforcement's role, in general as well as in Los Angeles, in maintaining order and "civilized behavior".
 He first helped produce a panel show related to the LAPD called The Thin Blue Line, a reference to a phrase utilized by law enforcement agencies to refer to the police as the line between civil society and criminality.
 Parker is sometimes credited for coining the phrase, but others contest that.
 In addition to helping produce the show, Parker was a frequent panel member.
 Much more influential was his support for the radio and then television program Dragnet developed by Jack Webb.
-Unlike virtually all previous crime dramas, Dragnet attempted to show police procedure as it actually happened.
+Unlike virtually all previous crime dramas, Dragnet attempted to show realistic police procedures.
 Parker gave Webb access to police files and allowed him to observe the LAPD in action even to the point of recording the sounds of police cars rapidly leaving the garage.
-While accuracy was a major goal of Dragnet, Webb (with Parker's approval) was a strong advocate of the LAPD and always stayed away from any story that showed any measure of police incompetence or corruption.
+While accuracy was a major goal of Dragnet, Webb was a strong advocate of the LAPD and stayed away from any story that showed any measure of police incompetence or corruption.
 Parker was also a guest on the television program What's My Line? on August 21, 1955.

-Parker reduced the size of the police force changing what had been a walking peace-force to a more militarized mobile response force.
+Parker reduced the size of the police force, changing what had been a walking peace-force to a more militarized mobile response force.
 Parker's experience with the numerically larger force of his early career led him to judge that fewer but more professional officers would mean less corruption.
 Additionally, the strategy of changing the beat posture to one of mobility led to change from foot patrols to one which favored police cars.
 Not incidentally, this also furthered Parker's belief that isolating his officers from the streets would reduce opportunities for corruption.
 However, Parker recognized that certain areas of the city and certain functions of the police department needed to remain rooted in the more traditional form of police work.